OAmAr/UConn-Transpo/semat/semeat-4.md

 ### Seeded

-Mission defined Constraints known and defined Responsibilities outlined
+Mission defined Constraints known and defined Responsibilities outlined.
+Team knows how to grow to achieve mission.
+Required competencies are identified and team size is determined.

 ### Formed